Lectures, seminars, exercises and projects according to the main disciplines:

 Evaluation of the student's personality through reports given by the mentor in the student's place of internship

-Living and ministering together as students of an intercultural community
+Living and ministering together as students of an intercultural community (including practical tasks such as kitchen duties etc.)

 Weekly ministry by the students